fenneccat/SuggesetBot-Debate/README.md

 ## Before Cloning This Repo

-* Please install Git Large File Storage (LFS) [here](https://git-lfs.github.com/) before cloning this repository.
+* Please install Git Large File Storage (LFS) [here](https://git-lfs.github.com/) first before cloning this repository.
 It's required to download the models.
 If not, you will have only empty models, which will cause erros.

 ## Setup